ivoarch/My-Apple-Privacy-Setup/MACOS-README.md

 - **🛠️ Generel**
   - Use dark menu bar and dock
-  - Turn ✅ "Ask to keep changes when closing documents"
+  - ✅ "Ask to keep changes when closing documents".
-  - Turn ✅ "Close windows when quitting an app"
+  - ✅ "Close windows when quitting an app".
-  - Turn ❌ "Allow handoff between this Mac and your iCloud devices"
+  - ❌ "Allow handoff between this Mac and your iCloud devices".
 - **Dock**
   - Remove unused apps add only favorites to Dock
-  - Turn ❌ "Show recent applications in Dock"
+  - ❌ "Show recent applications in Dock".
-  - Turn ✅ "Minimize windows into their application’s icon"
+  - ✅ "Minimize windows into their application’s icon".
-  - Turn ✅ "Show indicators for open applications"
+  - ✅ "Show indicators for open applications".
-  - Set dock size to "50"
+  - Set dock size to "50".
   - `defaults write com.apple.dock tilesize -int 50; killall Dock`
 - **♿ Accessibility**
-  - Turn ✅ "Three finger drag"
+  - ✅ "Three finger drag".
-  - Turn ✅ "Use scroll gesture with modifier keys to zoom"
+  - ✅ "Use scroll gesture with modifier keys to zoom".
 - **🔋 Battery**
-  - Turn ✅ "Baterry Show Percentage"
+  - ✅ "Baterry Show Percentage".
 - **🖥 Display**
-  - Turn ✅ "Nightshift"
+  - ✅ "Nightshift".
-  - Schedule "Sunset to Sunrise"
+  - Schedule "Sunset to Sunrise".
 - **👆 Touch ID**
-  - Click the “+ Add a fingerprint” to add a new fingerprint
+  - Click the "+ Add a fingerprint" to add a new fingerprint
-  - Turn ✅ for everything
+  - ✅ for Everything
 - **📦 Software Updates**
-  - Turn ✅ "Automatically check for updates"
+  - ✅ "Automatically check for updates".
   - Install updates
 - **👥 Users and Groups**
   - Setup administrator account (don´t name Admin! use other name) .
   - Create a second standart account (regulate user for every day tasks) .
 Name this account Admin .
 - **🔔 Notifications**
-  - Turn ❌, "Except for App Store, Mail, Tutanota, Firefox, Mullvad, Telegram, Keka, Micro Snitch, Vorta"
+  - ❌ "Except for App Store, Mail, Tutanota, Firefox, Mullvad, Telegram, Keka, Micro Snitch, Vorta"
 - **🗣️ Siri**
-  - Disable
+  - ❌
 - **💻🖱️ Trackpad**
-  - Turn ✅ "Tap to Click"
+  - ✅ "Tap to Click".
   - Ingrease the cursor speed
 - **🧩 Extension**
-  - Turn ❌ unecessary extensions
+  - ❌ unecessary extensions
 - **⌨️ Keyboard**
   - **Text**
-  - Turn ❌ "Add full stop with double-space"
+  - ❌ "Add full stop with double-space".
-  - Turn ❌ "Use smart quotes and dashes"
+  - ❌ "Use smart quotes and dashes".
   - use " for double quotes
   - use ' for single quotes
   - **Sources**
   - Add Bulgarian layout
 - **🔍 Spotlight**
-  - Turn ✅ Spotlight only for Applications , PDF Documents, System Preferences
+  - ✅ Spotlight only for Applications , PDF Documents, System Preferences
 - **Mission Control**
   - **Hot Corners**
   - Activate ✅ Botton Screen Corner to show -> Desktop
 - ** Apple ID**
   - **iCloud**
-  - Turn ✅ "Hide My Email"
+  - ✅ "Hide My Email"
 - **🔗 Sharing**
   - Make sure only you want for sharing is enabled
 - **🛡️ Security and Privacy settings**
   - **General**
   - Set Require Password to immediately
   - **FileVault**
-  - Turn ✅ "FileVault"
+  - ✅ "FileVault".
   - **Firewall**
-  - Turn ✅ "Firewall"
+  - ✅ "Firewall".
   - **Firewall Options**
-  - Turn ✅ "Blcok all incoming connections"
+  - ✅ "Blcok all incoming connections".
   - **Privacy**
   - **Location Services**
-  - Turn ✅ Only for "Find My"
+  - ✅ Only for "Find My"
-  - Turn ❌ everything else
+  - ❌ everything else
-  - Go to Sistem Services > Details > Turn ✅ "Find My", Turn ✅ Show location icon on menu bar .
+  - Go to Sistem Services > Details > ✅ "Find My", ✅ Show location icon on menu bar .
   - **Camera**
-  - Turn ❌
+  - ❌
   - **Microphone**
-  - Turn ❌
+  - ❌
   - **Full Disk Acces**
-  - Turn ✅ Vorta
+  - ✅ Vorta
-  - Turn ✅ KnockKnock
+  - ✅ KnockKnock
-  - Turn ❌ everything else
+  - ❌ everything else
   - **Apple Advertising**
-  - Turn ❌ Personalised Ads
+  - ❌ Personalised Ads
   - **Analitycs and Improvements**
-  - Turn ❌ everything
+  - ❌ everything

 ---